 Streaming is the big deal today.
 People like Ninja or even Tyler1 get a lot of viewers on different platforms (Ninja used to stream on Twitch but he moved to Mixer).
-Since streaming got so big so quickly, everyone wants to be a part of the community and have their own fan base, making plays, chatting to people and having fun, in general.
+Since streaming got so big so quickly, everyone wants to be a part of the community and have their own fan base, making plays, enjoying online games, betting with the coral promo code, chatting to people and having fun, in general.
 Some want to earn money, which is also okay.

 In order to do that, some criteria have to be met, for once, you’d need a computer powerful enough to stream (that is easy in this day and age), and you need good software to help you stream.
 The former part, well, that is a different and longer story while the latter could be summed up pretty quickly, so read on.

 OBS – The Most Comprehensive Open Source Streaming Software